rezasec/Cybrary-labs/cryptographic-hash-functions/README.md

 In this lab, I explored the basics of hashing with OpenSSL in a Linux environment.
 I learned how hashes are generated, how tiny file changes affect them, and how they're used to check file integrity.

 ## Key Concepts
-- Hashing is a one-way function that creates a fixed length fingerprint of file content
+- Hashing is a one way function that creates a fixed length fingerprint of file content
 - Hashes are content-based = file name, extension, or location do not affect the result
 - Even a tiny change in the file produces a completely different hash
 - Hash functions tested: `MD5`, `SHA-256`